 Now racing events are back on in force maybe you're thinking of training up for your first marathon.
 It is a wonderful challenge to take on & well worth the effort, so if this is you I wish you all the best on the big day!

-This article lists a series of tips I've learned over the last year of running mostly solo self supported marathons (7 in total + 2 ultras).
+This article lists a series of tips I've learned over the last year of running mostly solo self supported marathons (11 in total + 3 ultras as of Dec 2021).
 Hopefully there's something in here that helps you prepare, or gives insight into something you weren't aware of going into an event.

 Note I am in no way a fast runner, very much middle of the pack at best, so these are aimed at first time marathoners looking to complete, rather than you sub-3 hour beasts.

 Choosing a Marathon